WeatherTropical Weather

 and last updated

-WEST PALM BEACH, Fla. — The tropics remain very active on Friday, including one system that could bring heavy tropical downpours to South Florida for most of next week.
+WEST PALM BEACH, Fla. — The tropics remain very active over the weekend, including one system that could bring heavy tropical downpours to South Florida for most of next week.

 Regardless of development, tropical moisture will surge into Florida.
 Interests along the U.S. Gulf Coast should continue to monitor the progress of this system.